Toilet Problem-Solving: Up Flush Toilets

 The Cost of an Up Flush Toilet

 Up flush toilets are more expensive than standard toilets, but only for the fixtures themselves.
-Where installation of a standard toilet can cost thousands of dollars, an up flush toilet can often be installed almost anywhere in your home for less.
+Where installation of a standard toilet can cost hundreds of dollars, an up flush toilet can often be installed almost anywhere in your home for less.
 In other words, if you already have the drain lines and plumbing set up for a standard toilet, you probably don't need or want an up flush toilet.
 To install a new, unplanned toilet, however, the up flush design is likely to be the cheapest way to go.

 Power Flush Toilets